Nikon D5500 vs Pentax K-70

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D5500 and Pentax K-70 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The K-70 is a recent model that features in the current product line-up of Pentax.
-In contrast, the D5500 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D5500 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D5500 was succeeded by the Nikon D5600.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D5500 Manual (free pdf) or the online Pentax K-70 Manual.
+Further information on the features and operation of the D5500 and K-70 can be found, respectively, in the Nikon D5500 Manual (free pdf) or the online Pentax K-70 Manual.

 So how do things add up?
 Which of the two cameras – the Nikon D5500 or the Pentax K-70 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.